radostsladost/talktime/README.md

 ## Motivation

-There's no midern looking chat app, which doesn't require you to register for selfhosting.
+There's no modern looking chat app, which doesn't require you to register for selfhosting.

 ## Architecture Summary